chrisgilbert/de-zoomcamp-project/readme.md

 ### Prerequisites

 - Python 3.8+
-- Google Cloud account with BigQuery enabled
+- Google Cloud account with BigQuery and storage enabled
 - Google Cloud project already created
 - A working gcloud CLI set up with authentication to access it.
 - The BigQuery and storage APIs enabled for your CLI user
-- Prefect Cloud account (optional, can use local Prefect server)
 - Opentofu (for infrastructure setup)

-- Asdf - for managing versions of tools
+There is some assistance and documentation on setting these up below.

+Before you begin, please create a project in Google BigQuery if you don't already have an appropriate one to use.

 ### Installation